Midtown Houston Real Estate, Homes & Neighborhood Guide

 For updated information regarding Midtown real estate pricing and trend analysis, please contact Paige Martin at [email protected].

-Following a trend of new construction townhomes, Midtown single-family homes for sale have decreased.
+Following a trend of new construction townhomes, the number of Midtown single-family homes for sale have decreased.
 Many of Midtown’s older homes have been replaced with patio homes.
 These usually sit on small lots with 3-bedroom, two- to three-story floor plans.

 Midtown townhomes for sale typically have 2- to 3-story, 3-bedroom floor plans.
 Second- to third-floor living, 3 bedrooms, 3 and a half baths, and 2-car garages come standard.

 Loft living is popular in the district.
-A number of Midtown luxury lofts, like the Rise Lofts on 2000 Bagby Street, offers views of the Downtown Houston skyline, open floor plans, and great accessibility.
+A number of Midtown luxury lofts, like the Rise Lofts on 2000 Bagby Street, offer views of the Downtown Houston skyline, open floor plans, and great accessibility.

 Midtown condos typically offer 1- to 2-bedroom floor plans.
-Many offerings feature 1,500 to 2,000 square feet of living space with 2 parking spaces, with access to great amenities like lounges, pools, and garden terraces.
+Many feature 1,500 to 2,000 square feet of living space with 2 parking spaces and access to great amenities like lounges, pools, and garden terraces.

 Some Midtown lofts and condo buildings include: